4 Hyperparameter Optimization

 and benchmark()

-, which would result in a nested resampling (Section 4.5), discussed next.
+, which would result in a nested resampling, discussed next.

-Hyperparameter optimization generally requires an additional layer or resampling to prevent bias in tuning.
+Hyperparameter optimization requires additional resampling to reduce bias when estimating performance of the model.
 If the same data is used for determining the optimal configuration and the evaluation of the resulting model itself, the actual performance estimate of the model might be severely biased (Simon 2007).
-This is analogous to optimism of the training error described in (James et al. 2014), which occurs when training error is taken as an estimate of out-of-sample performance.
-This bias is represented in Figure 4.6 which shows an algorithm being tuned on data that has been split intro training and testing data, and then the same data is used to estimate the model performance after selecting the best configuration after HPO.
+This is analogous to optimism of the training error described in James et al. (2013), which occurs when training error is taken as an estimate of out-of-sample performance.

-- Inner resampling – Within the training data instantiate 4-fold cross-validation to create different inner testing and training data sets.
+- Inner resampling – Within the outer training data instantiate 4-fold cross-validation to create different inner testing and training datasets.

-- Training – Fit the learner on the outer training data set using the optimal hyperparameter configuration obtained from the inner resampling (dark green blocks).
+- Training – Fit the learner on the outer training dataset using the optimal hyperparameter configuration obtained from the inner resampling (small blocks).

-- Evaluation – Evaluate the performance of the learner on the outer testing data (light green blocks).
+- Evaluation – Evaluate the performance of the learner on the outer testing data (large, dark blue block).

 - Cross-validation – Repeat (2)-(5) for each of the three folds.